Wells Fargo makes more personnel changes in retail banking unit

 Those with new responsibilities in the Western division include Don Pearson, who was named head of the Desert Mountain region; David Galasso, the new head of Greater California; Dave Kvamme, the new head of Midwest East; John Sotoodeh, the new head of Midwest West; and Jim Foley, named head of Northwest.
 Those executives now report to Western Regional Banking Executive Lisa Stevens.

-Ben Alvarado, who previously headed Southern California, and Frank Newman, former head of the Rocky Mountain area, will be seeking new opportunities, according to the memo.
-Eshet said that they will be looking inside the bank.

-David DiCristofaro, who previously headed greater Los Angeles, will take on a new senior leadership role inside community banking, reporting to Cosentino.

-Reporting by Dan Freed in New York; Editing by Lauren Tara LaCapra, Dan Grebler and Lisa Shumaker
+Reporting by Dan Freed in New York; Editing by Lauren Tara LaCapra and Dan Grebler